 Hi, I’m Roy

 Hi, I’m Roy, and I like to make stuff.
-Companies, like AppSignal, and tactile things made with my hands, 3D printers, and laser cutters.
-I play around with electronics and microcontrollers, dabble in improvisational theater, and I like to cook (with a special interest in sous vide and smoking meats).
+Companies like AppSignal, and tactile things made with my hands, 3D printers, and laser cutters.
+I play around with electronics and microcontrollers, dabble in improvisational theater, and cook (with a special interest in sous vide and smoking meats).

-I also like to abandon things shortly after getting started on them.
-If the last entry here is from long ago, this blog has suffered the same faith.
+I also like to abandon things shortly after starting on them.
+If the last entry here is from long ago, this blog has suffered the same fate.

-You can also find me on MastodonTwitterInstagram, and LinkedIn.
+You can also find me on BlueskyTwitterInstagram, and LinkedIn.

 Yet another blog